Mohd Idris Jusi

-Datuk Mohd Idris Jusi is a Malaysian politician from the Parti Keadilan Rakyat (PKR) of Pakatan Harapan (PH) coalition.
+Mohd Idris Jusi is a Malaysian politician from the Parti Keadilan Rakyat (PKR) of Pakatan Harapan (PH) coalition.
 He was the Member of Parliament for the Batu Pahat constituency in the state of Johor for one term from 2013 to 2018.

 Personal life

 He was born in Sungai Dulang, Rengit.
 He received his primary and religious education at Sekolah Kebangsaan Sg Tongkang and his secondary education at Batu Pahat High School.

 Career

 Before he served as a member of parliament, he was the Assistant Director of National Civics Bureau or Biro Tata Negara (BTN) after worked as a teacher formerly.

 Politics

 In the 2013 general election, he contested for the Batu Pahat parliamentary seat and defeated former Deputy Minister of Education Mohd Puad Zarkashi with a majority of 1,732 votes.
 He was dropped as candidate by PKR in the 2018 general election.